BryanWilhite/nodejs/angular-workspace-minimal/README.md

 > Everything comes from the main library name… Only `ng-packagr` sub-packages use deeper imports… —Ed Pelc

-In the example here, we should import `CoreComponent` in the main routing module to navigate to this library component.
+In the example here, we should import `CoreComponent` in the `studio-floor` [routing module](./workspace/songhay/projects/studio-floor/src/app/app-routing.module.ts) to navigate to this library component.
 However, `import` will not work at design time until the library is built.

 From the `workspace/songhay/` [folder](./workspace/songhay), run: